+All types of relationships have safety considerations.
 The beginning of a relationship, whether it’s sexual or romantic, can be a really intense time.
 Sometimes, when guys are first getting close to each other, falling in love, or feeling really passionate, they make decisions they wouldn’t normally, like having sex without condoms even if you normally use them.
 Dating and new relationships can sometimes be the moment when HIV transmission occurs, because of those changes in decisions.
 Guys may genuinely believe they are HIV- negative because their status has only changed recently.
 Guys who have recently acquired HIV can have a very high viral load, which makes it much more likely HIV transmission will occur if they fuck without condoms.

 - Do we both know our statuses?
 How sure are we of our statuses?
 How often are we getting tested?

 - What sexual health strategies are we using?
 Are we sleeping with each other based on our HIV status?
 Are we using Condoms, undetectable viral load, or PrEP?